RavenTheory/raventheory.github.io/_books/poisson-relativist-toolkit.md

 status: paused
 ---

-I've read most of chapter 3, some of chapter 1 so far and used some results from other chapters.
+I've read most of chapter 3, and parts of chapter 1 so far and used some results from other chapters.
 I've mostly used this book as a reference since the topic of my master's thesis is junction conditions.
 When my schedule allows, I will read the rest of the book.

 <div style="height: 270px;"></div>